artygus/libimobiledevice-win32/README.md

 - <del>ios-webkit-debug-proxy (https://github.com/google/ios-webkit-debug-proxy) to debug MobileSafari and UIWebViews of ios devices on windows machines</del>
 - usbmuxd (https://github.com/libimobiledevice/usbmuxd) to debug devices without iTunes

+## Postnote ##
+This repo is not used by ios-webkit-debug-proxy-win32 anymore, will keep it for history